QASS/matplotlib-qml/README.md

 ```

 > [!IMPORTANT]
->If your are installing this package on an [Optimizer4D](https://qass.net/optimizer4d), make sure to leave out the `[pyside2]` dependencies.
+>If you are installing this package on an [Optimizer4D](https://qass.net/optimizer4d), make sure to leave out the `[pyside2]` dependencies.
 Otherwise you will overwrite the local PySide2 installation and break the Analyzer4D software.

 ## Quickstart